Steven-Dawson18/Rock-Paper-Scissors-Spock-Reloaded/README.md

 * Firefox browser - All site works well

+### Testing on different devices

+* Desktop - macbook pro
+The site works well on a desktop with no issures found

+* Samsung Galaxy Tab A6
+The site works well in protrait and landscape on the Samsung Galaxy Tab A6.

+* iphone 7 Testing
+The site works well in protrait and landscape on the iphone 7.

+* iphone 11 Testing
+The site works well in protrait and landscape on the iphone.

 ### Testing User Stories
 1. As an new visitor to the website, I want to intuitively understand what the site is about.
 ![Opening Page](assets/images/opening-page.png)